 Once the desired change is implemented, the stakeholders now adjust, settle down, and re-stabilize.

 What to communicate: In this stage, make sure to communicate all the positive effects of the changes made, its sustainability, and long-term beneficial effects.

 How to communicate: Answer and entertain questions involving the new set of rules and regulations.
 To ensure control over the new setup, hand over the challenge of communicating from the top management to the supervisors.

-There is no question when it comes to the role of communication in change management.
+Communication definitely plays a huge part in change management.
 However, Husain reminds us that the focus of communication in change management should not solely lie in the dissemination of correct information but in the reduction of confusion and irrelevant information as well.
 In addition, to secure long term support on organizational change, it is important to note that communication must be “continuous, concrete, and multidirectional,” which means everyone should be involved in the process.

 We want to hear from you!